Essential Pet Care

 - Dog Additional Recommended Vaccines (required for boarding or grooming): Bordetella (required for boarding or grooming), Canine Influenza

-- Cat Core Vaccines: Rabies, Distempter
+- Cat Core Vaccines: Rabies, Distemper

 - Cat Additional Recommended Vaccines: Feline Leukemia

 Heartworm is a common deadly disease transmitted to dogs and cats through mosquito bites.
 The heartworm parasite lives in the blood vessels surrounding the pet’s heart and can cause heart failure.
 This disease is easily prevented by administration of a monthly oral medication.
-This medication not only prevents heartworm disease, but also treats your pet for some of the most common gastrointestinal parasites, including roundworms and hookworms.
+This medication not only prevents heartworm disease but also treats your pet for some of the most common gastrointestinal parasites, including roundworms and hookworms.

-Because these worms may be passed to people as well, the Companion Animal Parasite Council recommends treating pets monthly to prevent contamination of the environment.
+Because these worms may be passed on to people as well, the Companion Animal Parasite Council recommends treating pets monthly to prevent contamination of the environment.
 Dogs must be tested for heartworms yearly and sometimes more frequently if they have missed doses of heartworm preventives.

 Flea & Tick Control